-If you're not comfortable dining in, please note many Birmingham restaurants offer take-out or delivery.
-View a complete list of restaurants offering take-out at www.AllinBirmingham.com/takeout.
+Many Birmingham restaurants offer curbside pickup, carry-out, outdoor dining and delivery.
+View a complete list of restaurants at www.AllinBirmingham.com/dine

-With the easing of restrictions by the State and Oakland County, City playgrounds, basketball courts and skate park are open.
-Other recreational facilities that remain open in Birmingham include Lincoln Hills and Springdale Golf Courses, the Lincoln Hills Dog Park and tennis courts.
+City playgrounds, basketball courts and skate park are open.
+Other recreational facilities that remain open in Birmingham include Lincoln Hills Golf Course, the Lincoln Hills Dog Park and tennis courts.
 Hand sanitizer stations are in place at all parks, and regular cleaning occurs at all playgrounds and site furnishings in City parks.

 Local Stats on COVID-19